wpsharks/comet-cache-kb/questions/2015/51-how-do-i-customize-ip-address-detection.md

 toc-enable: off
 ---

 When detecting the remote IP address, ZenCache uses the following lookup order, where each source is an array key in the [`$_SERVER` superglobal](http://php.net/manual/en/reserved.variables.server.php).
-We use the first public IP address found in these headers, starting from the top and working down.
+We use the first public IPv4 or IPv6 address found in these headers, starting from the top and working down.

 ```text
 'HTTP_CF_CONNECTING_IP',